mason-bially/ttrpg-xcom/01_mechanics.md

 Aim for attacks uses a proficiency system.
 Without the relevant proficiency for the weapon in use automatically makes all attacks (even crits) with that weapon grazes (and normal grazes are misses).

+Out of combat this can be used for checks of slight of hand and driving.

 ### Will

 Used for checks relating to social situations and leadership.
 This is based off of the idea that to be a good leader or to talk to others requires willpower to face that situation.
 This is the Charisma stat.